Asbestos Exposure in Coast Guard Veterans

 There are five main types of VA disability benefits available to Coast Guard veterans and their families, according to the VA.

 - Disability compensation: This tax-free benefit is paid to a veteran for an illness or injury that’s linked to their military service.
-Veterans with mesothelioma who are married can usually receive $3,823.89 per month as of December 2022 through this benefit.
+Married veterans with mesothelioma may be able to receive $3,946.25 per month in disability for 2024.

 - Special Monthly Compensation (SMC): This tax-free benefit is paid to veterans or their spouses on top of disability compensation.
 SMC is available if the veteran needs care from another person.